MrParosk/online_courses/mongodb/notes.md

 - However during a production setting we would like to do it in the background, i.e. the collection is accessible during index creation.
 - This can be configured when we create the index.
 - Building the index in the foreground is usually faster and recommended during development.

+## Choosing winning strategy
+- When executing a query, MongoDB usually performs a "test" to see which index to use (if applicable) or to do a COLLSCAN.
+- It begins to check which indices could be helpful.
+- From these "helpful" indices it perform the query on a subset of the data to see which one is the fastest, which will be used.
+- It will cache the winning strategy and reuse it on similar queries.
+- The cache is emptied after:
+  - 1000 writes.
+  - The index is rebuilt.
+  - An index is removed / added.
+  - MongoDB server is restarted.